-The conciliator must issue a certificate of outcome that shows that the dispute remains unresolved.
-The conciliator will advise the parties on the course of action that may be followed should the employee wish to continue with his or her dispute.
+The conciliator will issue an outcome certificate showing that the dispute remains unresolved.
+The conciliator will advise the parties on the action that may be followed should the employee wish to continue with his or her dispute.
 This may include arbitration by the CCMA or a Bargaining Council, or in certain instances, it may include adjudication by the Labour Court.

-Some unresolved disputes may also lead to industrial action (strike or a lockout) for example, matters related to collective bargaining.
+Some unresolved disputes may also lead to industrial action (strike or a lockout), such as matters related to collective bargaining.
 The conciliating conciliator will advise both parties accordingly.